Populous II: Trials of the Olympian Gods: Development

 The Amiga version of Populous II began development in March 1991, and was released in November 1991.
 British gaming magazine The One interviewed Peter Molyneux, the designer of Populous II, for information regarding its development in a pre-release interview.
 Populous II was in the design stages before its predecessor Populous had finished playtesting, and The One states that "[the] game has effectively been developing for more than two years, although actual keyboard work only began in March."
 Populous II doesn't reuse code or assets from Populous, and Molyneux expresses that he holds the design philosophy that "You can't call anything a sequel unless it's totally rewritten, because otherwise it's really just a data disk - and we've already done enough of those."
 While the final product lacks assets from Populous, Populous II's development began with Populous being ported to a newer computer to be used as a framework.
-Due to the new city-building aspect present in Populous II, The One states that "there's a very strong possibility that you will be able to export these cities to Sim City and play around with them there", a feature absent in the final game.
+Due to the new city-building aspect present in Populous II, The One states that "there's a very strong possibility that you will be able to export these cities to SimCity and play around with them there", a feature absent in the final game.

 Memory restrictions were a notable limitation in Populous II's development, and Molyneux expresses that as a result, 1MB Amigas have more animation than 1/2MB Amigas, and all sprites are compressed.
 Finding gameplay roles for two Greek gods in particular was noted as a difficulty; Aphrodite and Dionysus, due to determining what their spheres would translate to in-game.
 In response to criticisms of Populous regarding players being unable to recover when the opposition is winning, a feature wherein the player's followers create temples - even in enemy territory - was added, with the inclusion of this 'random' element intended to require players to change strategies as necessary.
 Populous II incorporates a total of 35 effects, as Molyneux expresses that "People were always saving [resources] for a volcano or earthquake".
 Greek and Celtic mythology, as well as the Bible, were used as references for Populous II's effects.
 Populous II's icon-based UI was changed due to the addition of new effects, and Molyneux states that "There just wasn't enough space on screen: at one point we had icons which were four pixels by eight wide - how do you distinguish a whirlpool from a whirlwind in that?"
 As a result, effects were split into five categories - earth, air, fire, water, and people, albeit Molyneux expresses his reluctance in doing so, stating that "That isn't my favorite option - because when you're playing a game, everything should be fully accessible all the time - but it was the best compromise we could come up with."